-There are features of certain cots that provide a safer sleeping environment for babies.
-Find out about what to look out for when choosing a cot and read our guidelines for cot safety.
+Some cot features make babies’ sleeping environments safer.
+Find out about what to look out for when choosing a cot and read our cot safety guidelines.

 Babies need lots of sleep, and during the first two years of their life they will on average spend more of their time sleeping than not.
 If your baby sleeps in a cot, you should definitely take cot safety into consideration.
 It’s worthwhile spending time choosing the right one for you and for them.

 As well as considering the design and look, the cot you choose must conform to British safety standards (BSEN716).
 The reason for these safety standards is to reduce the number of accidental infant deaths each year due to strangulation or suffocation.
 The following guidelines have been developed to help when looking for a cot: